casper-network/ceps/text/0021-state-pruning-and-fast-syncing.md

 Considering **state** we partition three broad classes of state, *trie-store*, *storage* and *consensus* state.
 The trie-store holds the so-called *global state*, which is the state as seen by all smart contracts running on the blockchain.
 The storage state is handled by the storage component and deals mainly with blocks, deploys and related data such as signatures.
 State inside consensus component is a set of directed-acyclic graphs holding the information about the running consensus process.

 This CEP focus solely on the first two classes of state (trie-store and global state).
-While consensus state could benefit from a fast-syncing process, it is currently not persisted to disk and evicted periodically, for this reason we defer extending this proposal to its data structures future work for another CEP.
+While consensus state could benefit from a fast-syncing process, it is currently not persisted to disk and evicted periodically.
+For this reason we defer extending this proposal to its data structures as future work for another CEP.

 ### Trie-store pruning